Upcoming Changes To Phone Related Driving Offences & How We Can Assist

 Bringing more than 20 years of experience, Mike Walsh has an impressive track record of advocating to the court and protecting his client’s licences and is known as a ‘go to’ solicitor for road traffic offences.

-He frequently deals with and specialises in road traffic and motor related offences and can present a fair and reasoned argument to the court with a view to prevent clients losing their licences.
+He frequently deals with and specialises in road traffic and motor-related offences and can present a fair and reasoned argument to the court with a view to preventing clients from losing their licences.
 This area of law can be confusing and requires both expertise and experience to win your case.
 Mike has the skills to effectively walk you through this process from start to finish by applying years of experience to a variety of situations.
 He is known for his ability to successfully persuade the court to give a fair and appropriate sentence for our clients whether it be protection from a prison sentence or keeping your driving licence.

 If a road traffic offence is alleged against you and you want an experienced solicitor aiding your case, find Mike’s contact details below.